GoogleCloudPlatform/click-to-deploy-solutions/data-analytics-platform-event-driven/README.md

-# GCP BQ batch load
+# Data Analytics Platform event-driven

 ## Description

-This example demonstrates how to load files from GCS directly to BigQuery, and archive them for long-term purposes.
+This example demonstrates how to load files from Google Cloud Storage to BigQuery using an event-driven load function.

 ### Use case
 Upload the data into the upload bucket following the pattern `gs://your-upload-bucket/dataset-name/table-name/file.csv`.